 McG gets the usual "time for serious business" phone call.
 He goes to the Medical Examiners Office (Danno is conveniently out of the rest of the show).
 Noelani is already analyzing Kuso's body.
 She has it cut up and guts and other internal organs are spread all over the autopsy room.
 (Closeup of this, as well as Kuso's face, etc. which was horribly burned by the grill.)
 Noelani has determined that Kuso didn't die from fugu fish poison, it was another poison.

-[The story doesn't go beyond this point.
-There is a memo from C/H/Q to Executive Producer Peter Lenkov saying that no one wants to work on the episode any more because it is so disgusting.
+[Things don't go beyond this point.
+There is a memo from C/H/Q to Executive Producer Peter Lenkov (who wrote the "story" for this show) saying that no one wants to work on the episode any more because it is so disgusting.
 Lenkov previously provided ideas that Kuso had a mistress named Kusai Manko, the wife of another chef in town who put her up to knocking Kuso off after he discovered their affair.
 There are a bunch of the usual "further crazy complications", including someone committing harakiri in nauseating detail, because their honor has been besmirched.
 There is also some correspondence with the American Humane organization making sure that the show would get end-credit certification that "no animals were harmed" as far as the crushed canine was concerned.]